 |email@example.com||@_________} c_n we c_____t on p__________s + g_____?||1||2,500||51.9%||39||12/27/21|

 - Set up your G Suite account, and connect it to GMass.

-- Set up a SendGrid account and subscribe based on the daily volume of emails you want to send.
+- Set up a SendGrid account or any other SMTP service and subscribe based on the daily volume of emails you want to send.
 When determining daily volume, take into account the original message plus follow-up emails that need to go out per day.

-- When you launch your cold email campaign in GMass, set the “SendGrid” option.
+- When you launch your cold email campaign in GMass, set the SMTP option instead of Gmail.